jacquelynmarcella/mern-boilerplate/README.md

 POST | /auth/signup | Adds new user to user database POST | /auth/login | Authenticates login details
-POST | /auth/me/from/token | Checks if token is present on browser refresh POST | /image/new | Adds new uploaded image to logged in user's database POST | /image/grid | Retrieves all images for logged in user from database POST | /image/unsplash | Searches Unsplash API for query entered in text field, returns 10 photos POST | /image/save | Saves edited image to logged in user's database POST | /image/delete | Deletes selected image from logged in user's database

-# Next Steps
-* TBD
+POST | /auth/me/from/token | Checks if token is present on browser refresh